 Creating a student village

 Our development is creating a new student village of 2,100 units to replace about 590 outdated student bedrooms built in the 1970s.
-This new accommodation will add to the range of student housing we have on campus.
+This new accommodation has added to the range of student housing we have on campus.

 New buildings are a mix of townhouses and flats.
 The terraces of townhouses give students a house to share.
 Townhouses have bedrooms arranged across multiple floors, with communal bathrooms and kitchens.